Savage, Maryland: History

+An aerial view of Savage Park in December 2025.

 17th century

 The lands of present-day Savage were first settled in approximately 1650.
 Colonel Henry Ridgley surveyed the land around Savage Mill and nearby Annapolis Junction, Maryland in 1685, naming the tract "Ridgely's Forrest".
 Joseph White was the grandson of Peregrine White, the first child born of the Mayflower expedition.

 18th century

 In 1734, he opened a gristmill on land patented as "Whites Fortune" and "Mill Land".
 The parcels were consolidated to become "Whites Contrivance".

 A rich vein of American industrial history lies in Savage.
 When the textile industry was in its heyday, Savage was an important manufacturing center, its mills harnessing the water power on the falls of the Little and Middle Patuxent rivers.

 The town was named for John Savage, a Philadelphia merchant with interest in a mill on the falls of the Little Patuxent.
 In 1822, he and his associates, the Williams brothers, chartered the Savage Manufacturing Company, purchasing 900 acre of the White property for $6,666.67.
 The company produced sails for the clipper ships that sailed out of Baltimore Harbor, in addition to a wide variety of other cotton products.